mndhkr/upm/README.md

 some command will work on every distro, some will not, and for some will will be a workaround.

-every help is granted and willed.
+any help is granted and willed.

-anyone can or may partecipate in this project.

-YOU are welcome.

-Please don't fork it, collaborate.

-Ask for permission, and i'll give it to you.

 Thank you.